Traves-Theberge/chat_ui/README.md

 5. Open your browser and navigate to `http://localhost:3000`.

 ## Usage

-- **Login/Signup**: Use the login and signup modals to authenticate users.
+- **Login/Signup**: Authenticate users using the login and signup modals.
-- **Add Chat**: Use the sidebar button to add new chat sessions.
+- **Add Chat**: Add new chat sessions using the button in the sidebar.
-- **Delete Chat**: Click the delete button next to each chat session in the sidebar to remove it.
+- **Delete Chat**: Remove chat sessions by clicking the delete button next to each chat in the sidebar.
-- **Select Model**: Use the dropdown in the chat header to select different chat models.
+- **Select Model**: Choose different chat models using the dropdown in the chat header.
-- **Send Message**: Use the message input bar at the bottom of the chat area to send messages.
+- **Send Message**: Send messages using the input bar at the bottom of the chat area.

 ## Environment Variables